hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 First, we generate $Q \in \mathbb{R}^{M \times N}$ and $K, V \in \mathbb{R}^{N
 \times H}$ by running the model we want to quantize on some sample input data.
 We suspect that similar to when we use data for calibration for other quantization techniques, a small number of samples, such as 1000, would suffice.
-After running model through the data, we perform the transformations
+After running the model through the data, we perform the transformations